arparaschiv/solar-coronal-inversion/docs/source/glossary.rst

 	ADU
 		Arbitrary Data Units; detector calibrated counts when no absolute intensity calibration exists.

-	Analytical solution
+	Analytical solutions
-	    Frame an inverse problem in a well-understood mathematical form and  approximates a solution.
+	    Frame an inverse problem in a well-understood and reasonably posed mathematical form and approximates a solution.

 	CDF
 		Cumulative Distribution Function.
 Statistical method for interpreting normal distributions.